gregkroon/HarnessKustomizePlugin/README.md

 - HarnessKustomizePlugin.yaml (Plugin configuration)
 - HarnessKustomizePluginScript-GIT-HTTPS (HTTPS Plugin script for addition to your workflow)
 - HarnessKustomizePluginScript-GIT-SSH (SSH Plugin script for addition to your workflow)
+- HarnessKustomizePluginScript (Minimal plugin without commit and push back to git)

 # Harness configuration (Delegate)